Welcome to the UNHCR Population Statistics Database. The database currently contains data about UNHCR's

 a new page in your browser.

-In the 2012 statistics, a number of figures are not shown in this system but are displayed as asterisks
+A number of statistics are not shown in this system but are displayed as asterisks (*).
+These represent

 On each page you have the option to download the data you have selected to a comma-separated variable